Groovy

 The following code snippet can be used to access path variables of Groovy endpoints.
 The values have the data type defined in the configuration of the endpoint.

 "g_pathVariables" is also available in Groovy scripts of processes.
-However, the value can be null if the process was not triggered by a call of the Application API.
+However, the value can be zero if the process was not triggered by an Application API call.

 Example: